-1. CONTACT THE COMPASS STUDENT EXPERIENCE TEAM
+1. CONTACT THE SUCCESS ADVOCACY TEAM

-Compass can serve as a sounding board if you need advice on how to handle a student issue or want to get help for a student who is having difficulties in your course.
+The Success Advocacy Team can serve as a sounding board if you need advice on how to handle a student issue or want to get help for a student who is having difficulties in your course.
 Please note the below guidelines for social concerns vs. academic concerns.

 - For academic concerns please complete the Academic Referral Form below.
-Student Success Advocates monitor this form and will respond to support students.
+Success Advocates monitor this form and will respond to support students.

-- For concerns where they are both social and academic concerns please complete the academic referral form, the COMPASS team will ensure the student receives individualized support that reflects their needs.
+- For concerns where they are both social and academic concerns please complete the academic referral form, the team will ensure the student receives individualized support that reflects their needs.

-- Please note that the Student Success Advocate will not send a confirmation of outreach to the person who submitted the referral.
-However, the Student Success Advocate may reach out to the person who submitted the referral if there is a need for additional information or context.
+- Please note that the Success Advocate will not send a confirmation of outreach to the person who submitted the referral.
+However, the Success Advocate may reach out to the person who submitted the referral if there is a need for additional information or context.
 Please contact email@example.com with any concerns.